ycm-core/ycmd/README.md

     language = kwargs[ 'language' ]
     if language == 'cfamily':
       return {
-        # Settings for the C-family completer.
+        # Settings for the libclang and clangd-based completer.
       }
     if language == 'python':
       return {